 Zero Dark Thirty (2012) Film Review, a movie directed by Kathryn Bigelow‘s and starring Jessica Chastain, Joel Edgerton, Mark Strong, Chris Pratt, Scott Adkins, Jennifer Ehle, Kyle Chandler, Taylor Kinney, Harold Perrineau, Jason Clarke, Édgar Ramírez, Frank Grillo, Mark Duplass, Stephen Dillane, and Lee Asquith-Coe.

 The beginning of Zero Dark Thirty was an edged focal point, a dark, bitter reminder of what began the United States’ “War on Terror”.
 It was as bleak and empty as the solitude some of the people trapped in the World Trade Center must have felt as they awaited a rescue that never came.

-A reprieve never reached some those people whose voices echo in the opening moments of the film but resolve reached others through their deaths.
+A reprieve never reached some of those people whose voices echo in the opening moments of the film but resolve seeped into others through their deaths.
 A resolve to bring to justice those responsible for 9/11.
 One of those people was C.I.A.
 Officer Maya.

 The most interesting aspect of this character was always on-screen but the second most interesting aspect of her and the C.I.A.’s hiring practices was only mentioned once and in placing: Maya was recruited for C.I.A. out of high school.